ParallelMaths/parallel/pages/7-27-hidden-figures.md

 chessboard, 2 grains on the second square, 4 grains on the third square and so on, doubling the number of grains of rice on each square until the 64th square.

-The King laughed at what seem like a trivial reward, but he did not laugh for long.
+The King laughed at what seemed like a trivial reward, but he did not laugh for long.

 Grab a piece of paper and work out the number of grains of rice on each of the